Sports Card Market Trends in 2022

 Luka Doncic’s rookie card sold for a record-breaking 4.6 million dollars in the Spring of 2021, making it the most expensive basketball card ever sold.
 The original owner claims he bought the Luka rookie card for $400,000.

-A Mickey Mantle rookie card is expected to sell this month for more than $10 million dollars, breaking a record for the most expensive card ever sold. – Forbes
+A Mickey Mantle rookie card is expected to sell for more than $10 million this month, breaking a record for the most expensive card ever sold. – Forbes

 The 1952 Topps Mantle RC is slabbed with an SGC 9.5 grade which is crazy good for such an old card.
 It is known as the “finest known example” of the 1952 card in existence, according to Heritage Auctions, which will sell on 8/27/2022.